qqqlab/madflight/README.md

 (!)
 So, until a better I2C solution is available: use an SPI IMU sensor on ESP32.

-NOTE: not tested on Arduino-ESP32 v3.x.x yet
+NOTE: as of June 2024 this bug is apparently fixed, but not yet tested with madflight.

 ## Pinout ESP32